MIC-DKFZ/MITK-Diffusion/README.md

 MITK Diffusion
 ==============

-The MITK Diffusion application [1,2] offers a selection of image analysis algorithms for the processing of diffusion-weighted MR images.
-It encompasses the research of the Division [https://www.dkfz.de/en/mic/index.php Medical Image Computing] at the German Cancer Research Center (DKFZ).
+The MITK Diffusion application [[1,2]](#References) offers a selection of image analysis algorithms for the processing of diffusion-weighted MR images.
+It encompasses the research of the Division [Medical Image Computing](https://www.dkfz.de/en/mic/index.php) at the German Cancer Research Center (DKFZ).

 * [Features](#Features)
 * [Related Links](#Related)